-It makes sense, then, that despite the Atlantic island nation’s dire economic situation in the wake of the global pandemic, it is doing everything it can to wrangle what few tourists might be able to reach its sun kissed shores.
+It makes sense, then, that despite the Atlantic island nation’s dire economic situation in the wake of the global pandemic, it is doing everything it can to wrangle what few tourists might be able to reach its sun-kissed shores.

-As reported by The Lonely Planet, Bermuda is offering year-long residences to internationals who can work remotely – an offer so good that it’ll surely cause a riff between employees and bosses in workplaces around the world.
+As reported by The Lonely Planet, Bermuda is offering year-long residences to internationals who can work remotely – an offer so good that it’ll surely cause a rift between employees and bosses in workplaces around the world.